ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 #### Derived Endpoints

 If a connection originally targets a single endpoint, there may be multiple endpoints of different types that can be derived from the original.
-The connection library should order the derived endpoints according to application preference and expected performance.
+The connection library should order the derived endpoints according to application preference, system policy and expected performance.

 DNS hostname-to-address resolution is the most common method of endpoint derivation.
 When trying to connect to a hostname endpoint on a traditional IP network, the implementation should send DNS queries for both A (IPv4) and AAAA (IPv6) records if both are supported on the local link.
 The algorithm for ordering and racing these addresses should follow the recommendations in Happy Eyeballs {{!RFC8305}}.